nerves-project/nerves-project.github.io/content/_index.md

     image: 'img/extensible.svg'
     description: |
       Nerves is just one part of the vibrant Elixir ecosystem.
-Take advantage of other Elixir projects like Phoenix, Nx, Livebook and more in embedded projects.
+Take advantage of other Elixir projects like Phoenix, Nx, Livebook, and more in embedded projects.
 technologies:
   - name: 'Erlang'